skanciado/PipeLineWrk/README.md

 Plugins necesarios
 * Ant Adds Apache Ant support to Jenkins 1.13
-* Apache HttpComponents Client 4.x API Plugin
+* Apache HttpComponents Client 4.x API Plugin 4.5.13-1.0
-Bundles Apache HttpComponents Client 4.x and allows it to be used by Jenkins plugins.
+>> Bundles Apache HttpComponents Client 4.x and allows it to be used by Jenkins plugins.
-This plugin is up for adoption!
+>> This plugin is up for adoption!
 We are looking for new maintainers.
 Visit our Adopt a Plugin initiative for more information.
-4.5.13-1.0
 * Authentication Tokens API Plugin This plugin provides an API for converting credentials into authentication tokens in Jenkins.
 1.4
 * Autofavorite for Blue Ocean Automatically favorites multibranch pipeline jobs when user is the author 1.2.4
 * Bitbucket Branch Source
-Allows to use Bitbucket Cloud and Bitbucket Server as sources for multi-branch projects.
+>> Allows to use Bitbucket Cloud and Bitbucket Server as sources for multi-branch projects.
 It also provides the required connectors for Bitbucket Cloud Team and Bitbucket Server Project folder (also known as repositories auto-discovering).
-Warning: The currently installed plugin version may not be safe to use.
-Please review the following security notices:
-* CSRF vulnerability allows capturing credentials Missing permission checks allow enumerating credentials IDs 734.v2f848c5e6ea2
 * Bitbucket Pipeline for Blue Ocean BlueOcean Bitbucket pipeline creator 1.25.2
 * Blue Ocean BlueOcean Aggregator 1.25.2
 * Blue Ocean Core JS  Blue Ocean Core JS Plugin.
 This plugin is a part of the Blue Ocean Plugin set.
 1.25.2